The thought of creating your own website may seem overwhelming.

 How to pick domain and hosting providers

-There are hundreds of hosting providers to choose from, but the good news for you is we put together a list of 19 of the best WordPress hosting providers to help you decide what will work best for your own website.
-All 19 of these providers meet WordPress’ three hosting requirements:
+Your hosting provider is important because it impacts your website’s speed, security, and reliability.
+There are hundreds of providers to choose from, which is why we put together a list of 22 of the best WordPress hosting providers to help you decide what will work best for you.
+All of these providers meet WordPress’ three hosting requirements:

-- PHP version 7.2 or greater
+- PHP version 7.4 or greater

-- MySQL version 5.6 or greater OR MariaDB version 10.0 or greater
+- MySQL version 5.6 or greater OR MariaDB version 10.1 or greater.

 - HTTPS support

-First, head to Bluehost’s website and click “Get Started”.
+First, head to Bluehost’s website and click Get Started.

-Once you choose your plan and click “Select”, you’ll be taken to another page to sign up with a domain name.
+Once you choose your plan and click Select, you’ll be taken to another page to sign up with a domain name.